experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 ### M.2 Key B

-See end of document for pinouts and EXPANSION document for more information.
+See EXPANSION document for more information.

 Note that some pins are connected to I/O Expander 2 meant for USB2 and Key B.